What Are the Complications of Diabetes?

 Uncontrolled diabetes can lead to a range of complications that can affect various parts of the body.

-• Skin problems, on the other hand, are a common complication of diabetes, including bacterial and fungal infections, itching, slow wound healing, and a number of other skin conditions.
+- Skin problems, on the other hand, are a common complication of diabetes.
+These include bacterial and fungal infections, itching, slow wound healing, and a number of other skin conditions.

 How to Prevent Diabetes Complications?